yiSong408/slaythespireRammus/README.md

-This is a SlayTheSpire mod for Rammus, which is a chanmpion in League of Legends.
+This is a SlayTheSpire mod for Rammus, which is a champion in League of Legends.